Ghosn's first full trial unlikely to convene until next spring, his lawyers say | The Japan Times

 Even though Carole Ghosn has not been arrested or charged, prosecutors have questioned her.
 Under the bail condition the defense team presented, Carole Ghosn is prohibited from seeing her husband without court approval.

-The next pretrial hearing will be held on June 24, and will cover Ghosn’s alleged underreporting of his income for years.
-Prosecutors claim Ghosn hid about ¥9.1 billion over an eight-year period.
+The next pre-trial hearing will be held on June 24, and will cover Ghosn’s alleged underreporting of his income for years.
+Prosecutors claim Ghosn hid about ¥9.1 billion over an 8-year period.